berry-cs/sinbad/docs/quick-start-python.md

 ## Cache Functionality

-If you are reading this page, you're probably connected to the Internet somehow.
+If you are reading this page, you're probably connected to the Internet.
 If it's convenient, turn off the wireless connection on your computer, or disconnect your network cable, then try running your program above again.
 You should find out that it works, even with no Internet connectivity!

 The Sinbad library caches all data that is loaded unless you explicitly tell it otherwise.
-That means that the very first time you ran the program, it actually connected to [api.kiva.org](http://api.kiva.org) and downloaded the available data, but then it stored a copy of that data in a temporary directory on your computer.
+That means that the very first time you ran the program, it actually connected to [api.kiva.org](http://api.kiva.org) and downloaded the available data,  then  stored a copy of that data in a temporary directory on your computer.
 Every subsequent time that you ran the program, you were actually just reloading data that was stored on your own machine.
 This has a couple of benefits, most notably:

 1. You are not annoying the Kiva web service with constant requests to download data even if you run your program many times repeatedly within a short time span.
 (Many data sources - free or otherwise - place limits on the number of requests you can make, and some will block your IP if too many are made.
 Be sure to find and read the usage conditions and terms for any web-based data service that you use.)

-2. Data remains available on your computer even if you temporarily lose network connectivity.
+2. Data remains available on your computer even if you temporarily lack network connectivity.
 And, after the first load, usually, subsequent ones are faster because the data is being loaded locally rather than over the network.

 Nonetheless, sometimes a data source - like that provided by Kiva - is updated fairly frequently.
 To have Sinbad refresh its cache and redownload the latest data every now and then, you can provide it a cache timeout value in seconds.
 Place this *before* the call to `load`: